Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 sidebar_position: 1
 ---

 This guide provides step-by-step instructions to help you set up MetaMask and access [Super Protocol Marketplace](https://marketplace.superprotocol.com/) via the web-based graphical user interface (GUI).
-If you want to use the command-line interface (CLI), check the [Configuring SPCTL](/developers/cli_guides/configuring/) guide.
+If you want to use the command-line interface (CLI), check the [Configure SPCTL](/developers/cli_guides/configure/) guide.

 The Marketplace GUI is available for anyone to browse even without the MetaMask extension installed.
 However, you need a Testnet Account to access the full functionality of Super Protocol Marketplace.
 If you don't have your Testnet access credentials yet, [apply to join](/testnet/).
 When your access is ready, you will receive a Testnet invitation letter with your Testnet Account address, Private Key, and Access Token.